daniellehallasgo/bodapi-shopee-data-solutions/README.md

 *   **API Integration:** Seamlessly connect our data stream to your internal systems for automated price adjustments.

 ## 🤝 For Competitors & Partners
 We are open to strategic collaborations.
-If you are a data provider looking for a more reliable or cost-effective **Shopee Taiwan** data source, we can provide robust API solutions tailored to your needs.
+If you are a data provider looking for a more reliable or cost-effective **Shopee** data source, we can provide robust API solutions tailored to your needs.

-## 📩 Contact for Inquiries & API Testing
+## 📩 Contact for Inquiries
 *   **Danielle Hallasgo** (Sales Assistant, Bodapi)
-*   *Contact us to request sample data or a free API test.*
+*   daniellehallasgo@gmail.com